 I have taught university courses in Writing Studies (academic writing, rhetoric, writing technologies, new media and digital literacy) and Cultural Studies (popular culture and media), and have also the skills and expertise to teach in the areas of English Literature (postmodern and North American literatures) and Critical Theory.

-Between 2009 and 2012, I worked as Graduate Teaching Assistant in the English, Drama and Writing Studies discipline, and earlier this year returned to EDWS to convene and teach its flagship English literacies course, ENGLISH 121/121G: Reading/Writing/Text.
+Between 2009 and 2012, I worked as Graduate Teaching Assistant in the English, Drama and Writing Studies discipline, and in 2016 returned to EDWS to convene and teach its flagship English literacies course, ENGLISH 121/121G: Reading/Writing/Text.

 28 September 2016 - "Writing with Machines and Online Tools" (workshop), ENGLISH 121/121G: Reading/Writing/Text, University of Auckland

 26 September 2016 - "Prosthetic Writing" - ENGLISH 263/354: Writing Selves, University of Auckland

 12 October 2015 - “Je est un autre, or the Self in Writing,” ENGLISH 263/354: Writing Selves, University of Auckland